Carnagion/birthbot/UPDATES.md

 # Birthday format

-Added support for the RFC-3339 time format when using `birthday set`.
+Added support for RFC-3339 when using `birthday set`.
 - Accepts input such as `2007-11-01`, `2002-07-19T01:13`, or `1996-06-23T14:35+09:00`.

 # Miscellaneous